 A Swiss resident permit is required for any foreign citizen if he or she works in Switzerland or if he or she remains in our country for longer than 3 months.
-Cantonal migration offices issue permits depending on circumstances.
+Cantonal migration offices issue permits depending on circumstances (s. below).

-Typical grounds for a Swiss resident permit to be issued:
+Typical reasons for a Swiss resident permit to be issued:

 - Family reunion;